mstrugo/t9-phonewords/server/README.md

 ### `yarn start`

-Runs the GraphQL server at port 4000\
+Run the GraphQL server at port 4000\
 Open [http://localhost:4000/graphql](http://localhost:4000/graphql) to view the UI in the browser.

 ### `yarn dev`

-Runs the server with `Nodemon` with Hot reloading behavior\
+Run the server with `Nodemon` with Hot reloading behavior\